 Summer sees London's parks filled with flowers, people and events © Kamira / Shutterstock

-London hosts a dizzying array of summer events – many of them free – that perfectly reflect the city’s many faces.
-For a quintessentially English affair, you can’t do better than Wimbledon (2–15 July), with world-class tennis, strawberries and cream, fruit-laden Pimm's and a good dose of queuing.
-Later in the summer, from 9-13 August, Lords cricket ground sees England take on India in the second Test.
+London hosts a dizzying array of summer sporting events – many of them free – that perfectly reflect the city’s many faces.
+For a quintessentially English affair, you can’t do better than Wimbledon (1-14 July), with world-class tennis, strawberries and cream, fruit-laden Pimm's and a good dose of queuing.
+With England and Wales hosting the Cricket World Cup this year (30 May-14 July), there will be plenty of matches occurring in the capital at Lords and The Oval, London’s two main cricket grounds.
+You might be a bit late to buy tickets now, but there will be great atmospheres in surrounding pubs showing the games.

-In August, the Notting Hill Carnival (27–28 August) celebrates Afro-Caribbean culture with flamboyant processions, food stands and a string of superb sound systems.
+In August, the Notting Hill Carnival (24-26 August) – Europe’s biggest street festival - celebrates Afro-Caribbean culture with flamboyant processions, food stands and a string of superb sound systems.

 Summer soundtracks and outdoor cinema

-Music festivals to look out for this year include 51st State Festival (4 August) and South West Four (25-26 August).
+Music festivals to look out for this year include: All Points East (24 May-2 June), only in its second year but already the best festival in East London; 51st State Festival (3 August); and South West Four (24 & 25 August).
 Or you can tempt fate and attend an outdoor movie screening – Somerset House has the most central and impressive setting for films al fresco, but plenty of other options exist including The Luna Cinema which pops up at venues across London.
+Check out this article for a full rundown of all the capital’s best cinematic experiences.

-With thousands of acres of lush parks, city farms, overgrown cemeteries and leafy squares, London is far greener than most expect.
-On the city's western edge, Richmond Park’s wild expanse is a great place to see free-roaming deer, while at nearby Kew Gardens, the world-renowned botanical collection, weekends this summer see an amazing acrobatic show in the rafters of the recently reopened Temperate House.
-A bracing dip with the ducks in Hampstead Heath’s ponds is an exhilarating summer must-do; follow it up by climbing Parliament Hill for one of the city’s best panoramas.
-Further south, in stately Regent’s Park, you’ll find beautifully manicured rose gardens and a magical outdoor theatre whose productions this year include Peter Pan, The Turn of the Screw and As You Like It.
+With thousands of acres of lush parks, city farms, overgrown cemeteries and leafy squares, London is far greener than most expect (47%, to be exact).
+On the city's western edge, Richmond Park’s wild expanse is a great place to see free-roaming deer, while nearby Kew Gardens, the world-renowned botanical collection, is once again putting on a variety of picnic concerts for its Kew the Music events.
+A bracing bathe with the ducks in Hampstead Heath’s ponds is an exhilarating summer must-do; follow it up by climbing Parliament Hill for one of the city’s best panoramas.
+Further south, in stately Regent’s Park, you’ll find beautifully manicured rose gardens and a magical outdoor theatre whose productions this year include Hansel and Gretel, A Midsummer Night’s Dream and Evita.

 Visit the Olympic Park